 We've all seen good AND bad engagement photos.
 But it doesn't come down to just picking the right photographer, you've gotta look good too!
-I get asked ALL the time what couples should wear to their engagement session.
-I've answered some of the most frequently asked questions, along with some of my best tips, to help you plan what to wear to your engagement session.
+As a wedding photographer, I get asked ALL the time what couples should wear to their engagement session.
+I've answered some of the most frequently asked questions, along with some of my best tips for brides, to help you plan what to wear to your engagement session.
 If you have any other questions or tips of your own, feel free to comment!

 My first piece of advice is to dress comfortably.
-If you are uncomfortable it will most likely show through in your photos.
+If you are uncomfortable at your engagement session, it will most likely show through in your engagement photos.
 Make sure everything fits correctly and works well with the setting.
 You wouldn’t wear heels to the beach, or a scarf and sweater on a summer day, so don’t attempt to pull that off on the day of your engagement session.

 Something Old and Something New